slowernews/wisdom-tldr/README.md

 ===
+###On mirroring

+> *'Being pacifist in face of wolves is the source of endless tragedy.'*

+> *'Disarm and infuriate with the mirror effect.' -- Robert Greene (44th law of power)*

+> *'On negotiation you don't need to match the other person mood, you should be playful and smart, take the other to mirror your good mood also.'* mirroring and reword. repeating the last one to three words of the other person. it opens up people's brain.
+Its' very effective.'*test the firmness of what they want. the others had to think about it. people didn't even realize it.'*

+===
+###On unpredictability

+> *'Appear weak when you are strong, and strong when you are weak.' -- Sun Tzu*

+> *'Bait people into going out on a limb, exposing their weaknesses, then rake them with fire from the side.'*

+> *'Keep others in suspended terror: cultivate an air of unpredictability.' -- Robert Greene (17th law of power)*

+> *'Assume formlessness.' -- Robert Greene (48th law of power)*

+CHALLENGE: Unpredictability can work against you, specially if you are in a subordinate position, it reduces trust.

+===
+###On luring

+Use absence and value to attract people.

+> *'Stay aloof and people will come to you.
+It will become a challenge for them to win your affections.'*

+> *'In the long run, the ability to make others come to you is a weapon far more powerful than any tool of aggression.'*

+> *'We attract more flies with honey than vinegar.'*

+> *'Use absence to increase respect and honor.' -- Robert Greene (16th law of power)*

+> *'Make other people come to you: use bait if necessary.' -- Robert Greene (8th law of power)*

+> *'The free soul is rare, but you know it when you see it - basically because you feel good, very good, when you are near or with them.' -- Charles Bukowski*

+> *'Learn to keep people dependent on you.' -- Robert Greene (11th law of power)*

+CHALLENGE: use absence with [moderation](#on-balance).

+> *'Quem muito se ausenta um dia deixa de fazer falta.'*

+===
+###On deceiving

+> *'Court attention at all cost.' -- Robert Greene (6th law of power)*

+> *'Create compelling spectacles.' -- Robert Greene (37th law of power)*

+> *'Stir up waters to catch fish.' -- Robert Greene (39th law of power)*

+CHALLENGE: Deceiving is not lying.
+Deceiving is indirect.

+> *'Lying is like a nuclear bomb.
+The effects will be there for a long time to you to deal with.'*

+> *'One of the most potent weapons in the battle for information is giving out false information.'*

+===
+###On difficult targets

+To win, you'll need all weaponry.

+> *'Instead of killing, charm the snake (once there are always more snakes) to fight the other ones.
+Listen actively and maintain rapport.
+Know your audience.
+First they have to [trust](#on-) you.
+[Keep your word](#on-) and prove your worth, the new guy as always to prove himself.'*

+> *'Pose as a friend, work as a spy.' -- Robert Greene (14th law of power)*

+> *'Use selective honesty and generosity to disarm your victim.' -- Robert Greene (12th law of power)*

+> *'Don't lie to anybody that you are not going to kill.
+Lying is a bad idea.
+The lie is going to burn you.'*

+> *'Put all the meat in the barbecue.' -- Portuguese soccer coach*

+===
+###On desperate targets

+> *'Beware the fury of a patient man.' -- John Dryden*

+> *'Desperate people will risk anything in a fight.
+This gives them a huge advantage.
+They have nothing to lose.'*

+> *'use anger only as a tool, when you need it to improve your situation.'*

+===
+###On free lunch

+Everything is a trade-off.

+> *'Despise the free lunch.' -- Robert Greene (40th law of power)*

+> *'Sometimes one pays most for the things one gets for nothing.' -- Albert Einstein*

+> *«El dorados» are never drawn in the map.'*

+CHALLENGE: There are same fools though.
+Easy wins if you can [identify](#on-) them.

+> *'Play a sucker to catch a sucker - seem dumber than your mark.' -- Robert Greene (21st law of power)*

+===
+###On managing luck

+Unless you’re winning, most of life will seem hideously unfair to you.<br>
+But luck is a pattern.
+The pendulum will swing back your way eventually.

+> *'«Random» usually means that you haven’t looked long enough to see a pattern emerge.'*

+> *'Even a broken clock is right twice a day.'*

+> *'There’s no magic in the world.
+It’s all math.' -- discrete math professor*

+> *'The eternal mystery of the world is its comprehensibility.'*

+> *'True good fortune is what you make for yourself.
+Good fortune: good character, good intentions, good actions.' -- Marcus Aurelius*

+> *'God is subtle but he is not malicious.'*

+> *'In life, business and relationships we are defined by how we react when things don't go our way.'*

+===
+###On finishing

+Finish it.
+You cannot afford to go halfway.

+> *'Crush your enemy totally.' -- Robert Greene (15th law of power)*

+> *'Only put off until tomorrow what you are willing to die having left undone.' -- Pablo Picasso*

+> *'All endings are also beginnings.
+We just don’t know it at the time.' --  Mitch Albom*

+> *'When the end finally comes, it comes quickly.'*

+> *'Ultimately the only peace and security you can hope for from your enemies is their disappearance.'*

+===
 ###On winning

 It's not a question of simply winning the war but the way you win it sets you up for the next round.'*